The "Astro Boy Festival" is held at the Mukogaoka Yuen park.

 "Astro Boy", renamed from "Tetsuwan Atom," is first broadcasted by the American national network, NBC.
 It is subsequently broadcast on television in the United Kingdom, France, West Germany, Australia, Taiwan, Hong Kong, Thailand, the Philippines, and other countries.

-"Astro Boy Episode 51: Baby Elephant Pura", which Tezuka Osamu storyboarded, is broadcasted.
+"Astro Boy Episode 51: The Little Elephant Pura", which Tezuka Osamu storyboarded, is broadcasted.

 Toei Animation's "Doggie March" is released.